"I'm Anthony Bourdain. (That's right!) I write, I travel, I eat... and I'm hungry... FOR MORE."

 - Sacred Hospitality: Serious Business for Anthony.
 As so many people (often from cultures that hold to Sacred Hospitality themselves) let him into their homes and go out of their way to cook meals for him, in return he strives to be a gracious guest.
 Even if the food is bad or if he has to drink way more liquor than he would really care to.
 (When the offered meal is around the fire of bushmen in Namibia and the meal is rubbery ostrich egg cooked in ashes and the barely-cleaned anus of a warthog, this becomes quite the struggle.)

 - In the Malaysia episode, he learns that it is customary for the guest to kill the pig used for the feast that night.
 Anthony expresses his dread for having to do this in the voice over, though doesn't seem too put off by it on camera.
+Later on, in the New Orleans episode, he's asked to slaughter the pig for a Cajun feast by shooting it, and he doesn't appear to display any serious qualms about doing so on this occasion either.

 - Scenery Porn: The No Reservations camera crew have netted themselves two Emmy Awards for cinematography (2009 and 2011) and this is partly why.